openlookeng/website/content/en-us/news/2021-12-30/openlookeng1230.md

 ### Star Tree Indexing
 In openLooKeng v1.5.0, the Star Tree indexing has been enhanced as follows:

-1. Support for optimizing join queries, such as star schema queries.
+1、 Support for optimizing join queries, such as star schema queries.

-2. Optimized the query plan by redirecting the aggregation operation to the Cube, which contains the pre-aggregation results.
+2、 Optimized the query plan by redirecting the aggregation operation to the Cube, which contains the pre-aggregation results.
 The performance improvement is obvious when the GROUP BY clause completely matches the Cube group.

-3. Bug fixes to further enhance the usability, and robustness of Cubes.
+3、 Bug fixes to further enhance the usability, and robustness of Cubes.

 ### Memory Connector

-1. Improved the performance of the memory connector by adding support for memory table partitioning to allow data skipping of entire partitions.
+1、Improved the performance of the memory connector by adding support for memory table partitioning to allow data skipping of entire partitions.

-2. Support for openLooKeng cost based optimizers by collecting statistics on the memory tables.
+2、 Support for openLooKeng cost based optimizers by collecting statistics on the memory tables.

 ### Task Recovery
 Several important bug fixes to address data inconsistency issues, and query hanging issues that occasionally occur during high concurrency, and during worker failures.